 In general, an evidence genotype for a DNA contributor at a locus is a probability distribution over allele pairs.
 The probabilities reflect the constraints imposed by the evidence data, with greater probability mass placed on those allele pair possibilities that better explain the data.
 The genotype distribution can be visualized as a bar chart (see Figure 6), with each feasible allele pair value listed on one axis and the pair's probability number shown as a proportional bar length on another axis.
-Typically, only some of allele pairs give most of the probability, and so just these (out of a hundred possible values) are shown.
+Often, most of the probability resides in only a few allele pairs.
+Just these more probable values (out of a hundred possibilities) are shown in the figure.
 Since the bars represent probability, their lengths add up to one.